Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 Analogously, one obtains a strict cubical tricategory by promoting the right-hand-side of \eqref{tens} to the product of 2- and 3-morphisms

-for all 3- or 2-morphisms $\Phi\in\mac G(F_1,F_2),\Psi\in\mac G( G_1, G_2)$ and 1-morphisms $F_1,F_2: \mac C\to\mac D$, $G_1,G_2:\mac D\to\mac E$.
+for all 3- or 2-morphisms $\Phi\in\mac G(F_1,F_2),\Psi\in\mac G( G_1, G_2)$ and 1-morphisms $F_1,F_2\colon \mac C\to\mac D$, $G_1,G_2\colon\mac D\to\mac E$.
 The coherence morphisms for $\Box$ are then given by the collection of natural isomorphisms

-for all $\Box$-composable pairs of 2-morphisms $\mu=(\mu_1,\mu_2):(H_1,H_2)\to (K_1,K_2)$, $\nu=(\nu_1,\nu_2): (G_1,G_2)\to (H_1,H_2)$.
+for all $\Box$-composable pairs of 2-morphisms $\mu=(\mu_1,\mu_2)\colon(H_1,H_2)\to (K_1,K_2)$, $\nu=(\nu_1,\nu_2)\colon (G_1,G_2)\to (H_1,H_2)$.
 The proof that this defines a strict cubical tricategory is analogous to the opcubical case. \end{proof}

 The passage between a set of Gray category data and the associated cubical and opcubical tricategories can be viewed as a special case of the operation called ``nudging'' in \cite{GPS}, which allows one to pass between cubical and opcubical tricategories and functors.
-For the case of strict tricategories, this gives rise to the following statement.
+The details depend on the level of strictness of the tricategory and the functors.
+Here, the relevant notions are 2-strict and strict (op)cubical tricategories, which are strict tricategories with additional conditions, see Definition \ref{strictopcubical}, and functors of 2-strict tricategories, see Definition \ref{grayfunc}.
+This gives rise to the following statement.